nbfigueroa/franka_interactive_controllers/doc/icra-demo-instructions.md

 ```

-1. Bringup the franka interactive control interface:
+### 1. Bringup the franka interactive control interface (in one terminal):
 ```
 $ ...
 ```

-2a.
-If you want to record demonstrations you can run the gravity compensation controller:
+### 2a.
+If you want to record demonstrations you can run the gravity compensation controller (in another terminal):
 ```
 $ ...
 ```

-2b.
-To execute a motion policy load cartesian impedance (twist) controller
+### 2b.
+To execute a motion policy load cartesian impedance (twist) controller (in another terminal):
 ```
 $ ...
 ```